Ironclad-Project/Gloire/README.md

-Gloire is an OS built with the [Ironclad](https://ironclad.cx) kernel and using GNU tools for the userland, along with some original applications like `gwm`.
-This repository holds scripts and tools to build the OS from the ground up.
+Gloire is an OS built with the [Ironclad](https://ironclad.cx) kernel and using GNU tools for the userland, along with some original applications like `util-ironclad`.
+This repository holds scripts and tools to build the OS from the ground up on a Linux-based system.

 Gloire is named after the [french ironclad](https://en.wikipedia.org/wiki/French_ironclad_Gloire), which was the first ocean-going vessel of its kind.